Stroke Support Group

 Bellin Health Stroke Survivor Bike Club - Bellin Health is excited to offer assistance to stroke survivors who wish to bike in a safe environment.
 No deficit should stop you from getting out to enjoy a summer bike ride.
 Our team is trained to help you get fitted & trial a recumbent bicycle.
 These specialized bicycles are modified based on your needs and provide stroke survivors with an incredible degree of added mobility.
 We have three bikes available to trial at each event, you can also bring your own bike.
 Biking will allow you to experience the physical, emotional, and mental health benefits you get from exercise.
 We invite you to bring your family and friends out to bike with us, you choose the distance 1, 5, 10 miles…whatever you are comfortable with.
 Come early if you would like to meet and socialize as we set up 45 minutes prior to each bike ride.
 See attached flyer for more details.

-- Community Stroke Day - SAVE THE DATE!!!
-September 16, 2023 will be our next Community Stroke Day at The Automobile Gallery in Green Bay, WI.
+- Community Stroke Day - September 16, 2023 will be our next Community Stroke Day at The Automobile Gallery in Green Bay, WI.
 This all-day event is hosted by five area hospitals, Bellin Health, HSHS/Prevea, Aurora BayCare Medical Center, ThedaCare, and Ascension.
 Come join stroke survivors and caregivers for a day of fun, education and relaxation while meeting old and new friends from across the region who have the common bond of life after stroke.
-More details to come in May of 2023.
+Register Today!